telerik/xaml-docs/controls/raddiagram/extensions/settingspane/settingspaneview_properties.md

 	</ResourceDictionary>
 {{endregion}}

-To bind the Visibility property of the RadTabItem to a property of your Model you can use the __EditorItemType, EditorPropertyName, and EditorValue__ attached properties.
+To bind the __Visibility__ property of the __RadTabItem__ to a property of your Model you can use the __EditorItemType, EditorPropertyName, and EditorValue__ attached properties.
 The DataContext of the attached properties in the currently selected RadDiagramShape.
 The business object is held in the DataContext property.
 Using this information the EditorPropertyName attached property will be bound to the custom Visibility property.
 The __EditorItemType__ will specify to which elements to apply this functionality.
 In this example, we will set it to regular shapes and custom ones.
-Now one attached property left: EditorValue.
-As the DataContext is the RadDiagramShape, we can use RelativeSource Self-binding to bind to the __RadTabItem__ Visibility property. __Example 5__ sum up this.
+As for the final attached property - EditorValue, since the DataContext is the __RadDiagramShape__, we can use RelativeSource Self-binding to bind to the __RadTabItem__ Visibility property. __Example 5__ demonstrates this approach.

-#### __[C#] Example 5: Addd custom RadTabItem and set the SettingsPaneView attached properties__
+#### __[C#] Example 5: Add custom RadTabItem and set the SettingsPaneView attached properties__
 {{region csharp-raddiagram-extensions-extensions-settingspaneview-attachedproperties-3}}
 	<telerik:RadTabItem Header="Custom Tab"
 						extensions:SettingsPaneView.EditorPropertyName="DataContext.IsVisible"